Row-finite equivalents exist only for row-countable graphs

-We recall that a graph $E = (E^0, E^1, r,s)$ has vertex set $E^0$, edge set $E^1$, and source and range functions $r,s$ respectively.
+We recall that a graph $E = (E^0, E^1, r,s)$ has vertex set $E^0$, edge set $E^1$, and source and range functions $s,r$ respectively.
 We call a vertex $v\in E^0$ \emph{regular} in case $1 \leq |s^{-1}(v)| < \infty$; otherwise, $v$ is called \emph{singular}.
 The singular vertices consist of the \emph{sinks} (i.e., vertices which emit no edges) and the \emph{infinite emitters} (i.e., vertices which emit infinitely many edges).
+An infinite emitter is \emph{countable} (resp., \emph{uncountable}) according to whether the set of edges $s^{-1}(v)$ is countably infinite (resp., uncountably infinite).
+The graph $E$ is called {\it row-finite} (resp., {\it row-countable}) in case $E$ contains no infinite (resp., uncountable) emitters.
+Additional germane definitions and various notation may be found in the previously cited works.